Share

 "limitations": [

-"Sample size not reported in provided abstract/metadata",
+"Sample size not stated in the abstract",

 ],